 ABOUT THE PROJECT

-That is why developing local water supplies is key to ensuring a reliable and sustainable future for local water users and their quality of life, for public health and safety, for the environment and for the economy.
+Continuing to evaluate the San Juan Watershed Project is critical.
+It is increasingly important to develop local water supplies, which will in turn ensure a reliable and sustainable future for local water users and their quality of life, for public health and safety, for the environment and for the economy.

-Over 80% of the drinking water in South Orange County is imported from Northern California or the Colorado River.
+Over 70% of the drinking water in South Orange County is imported from Northern California or the Colorado River.

 Benefits